cst/cst/README.md

 ### CST

 CST means Concrete Syntax Tree.
-Unline AST (which is Abstract Syntax Tree), CST containst the whole information from the JavaScript source file: whitespace, punctuators, comments.
+Unlike AST (which is Abstract Syntax Tree), CST contains the whole information from the JavaScript source file: whitespace, punctuators, comments.

 This `CST` implementation is designed to be `100%` compatible with JS `AST` (https://github.com/estree/estree).